System-bath models

 • $V(\varepsilon_{n})$ is the coupling function evaluated at the $n$ discretised energy states

-When making the Wide Band Limit approximation however, the coupling function, $V(\varepsilon)$, is independent of energy, $\varepsilon$.
-Taking $V(\varepsilon_{n})$ as an arbitrary constant allows the simplification:
+When making the WBL approximation, however, the coupling function, $V(\varepsilon)$, is independent of energy, $\varepsilon$.
+Taking $V(\varepsilon_{n})$ as a constant allows the simplification:

 \[\left| V_{n} \right|^{2} = \left| V(\varepsilon_{n}) \right|^{2} \Delta \varepsilon_{n} \approx \Delta \varepsilon_{n}\]